RepGraphics/blueprint-euphoria-theme/guide.md

 - For initial fetching it can take a minute.

 ## Laravel Logs
-- TO access this head to Admin View,
+- To access this head to Admin View,
 - It will show in the Navigation Bar (Euphoria Theme)
 - It will show in the Blueprint Addons Page (Standalone Addon)